tickbw/mqtt-for-pic32/README.md

 mqtt-for-pic32
 ==============

-simple porting of the paho library in mikroC to work with mqtt protocol and pic32mx460f512l
+Simple porting of the paho library in mikroC to work with mqtt protocol and pic32mx460f512l.
+I work with pic32mx460f512l and easyPicFusion v7 with MikroC compiler.

+Luca Massarelli - Nergal Consulting SRL

+massarelli@nergal.it